Processing Your Diagnosis

 Get the Facts

-Knowledge can be your greatest ally at this point.
-Fear often emanates from the unknown, but when we educate ourselves and understand what it is we are facing, our fears become more manageable.
-There are a number of great online resources available to you as you begin educating yourself on your type of breast cancer and the treatment options available to you.
-Some helpful resources include:
+Knowledge is your greatest ally.
+Fear often emanates from the unknown.
+When we educate ourselves and understand what it is we are facing, our fears become more manageable.
+There are a number of great online resources available to you as you begin educating yourself on your type of breast cancer and the treatment options.

 As you do research and explore your options, begin to write down any questions and concerns that arise as you learn more about your situation.
 Bring this list of questions with you to appointments to ask your doctor.
 Consider bringing a friend of family member along with you to your first few appointments so that you have an extra set of ears to collect information.

 Thanks to improved treatments and therapies, more women than ever are surviving their breast cancer diagnosis.
-Therefore, many women are understandably concerned about survivorship issues that involve emotional components such as how they will look after treatment, how this will affect their sexual lives, having children, living an active lifestyle and so on.
+Therefore, many women are understandably concerned about survivorship issues that involve emotional components such as how they will look after treatment, how this will affect their sexual lives, having children, living an active lifestyle, and so on.

-View yourself as an integral part of your treatment team and feelings of uncertainty, helplessness and fear will begin to diminish as you take on an active role.
+View yourself as an integral part of your treatment team and feelings of uncertainty, helplessness, and fear will begin to diminish as you take on an active role.

 Seek out supportive environments to combat these feelings.
 Cancer support groups can be particularly helpful in this area.
 Even online communities (such as BreastCancer.org Discussion Boards) can provide tremendous emotional support and valuable advice from others facing the same difficulties as you.

 Concentrate on Hope

 Don’t limit the things you enjoy to do just because you have breast cancer.
 Plan your days just as you always have, but be open to modifying your routine as necessary.
 Maintain a healthy lifestyle and get adequate rest to help better manage stress and fatigue.
 Continue to walk and exercise, just be sure to discuss plans to start any new exercise regime or activity with your doctor.

 As cure rates for breast cancer continue to improve and new treatments and medicines emerge, there is a lot to be hopeful about.
 Once you have gotten past the shock of learning that you have breast cancer, it can be helpful to realize that there is a new beginning ahead of you, an opportunity to put life into perspective and grow closer to those you love.

 Please feel free to browse some of the resources available on our website if you are interested in learning more about your options.
-We offer the most natural and complete form of breast reconstruction here at the Center for Breast Restoration, including the DIEP and SIEA flap procedure.
-If you are considering breast reconstruction, we would be more than happy to speak with you about your available options.
+We offer the most natural and complete form of breast reconstruction here at the Center for Breast Restoration, including both natural tissue and implant based reconstruction options.